Quantum-enabled communication without a phase reference

-We compare the exact lower bound $C_{\rm EA}^{\rm LB}/m$ and the asymptotic expression $C_{\rm EA}^{\rm LB,asym}/m$ in Fig.~\ref{fig:CE} for the noiseless case and in Fig.~\ref{fig:CE_noisy} for the noisy case, and find a good agreement.
-In the noisy case, we don't know the exact classical capacity of $\Phi_{m,\kappa,N_B}$, so we take the ratio of the information rate over $C(\mathcal{L}_{\kappa,N_B})\ge C(\Phi_{m,\kappa,N_B})/m$.
-Similar to the noiseless case, as we see in Fig.~\ref{fig:CE_noisy}, the lower bound converges to the upper bound $C_{\rm EA}(\calL_{\kappa,N_B})$ quickly and revives the huge advantage over the HSW classical capacity when noise $N_B$ is large (e.g. sub-figure (a)).
-The number of modes for saturation $m\sim 10^5$ for the parameters considered, which corresponds to less than a microsecond for a terahertz bandwidth light source.
+\QZ{ We consider our upper and lower bounds in two typical examples: Fig.~\ref{fig:CE_noisy_new}(a) represents a microwave region where background noise $N_B\sim 1$ and transmissivity $\kappa=0.1$ (Note that larger $N_B$ provides similar results~\cite{supp}).
+Fig.~\ref{fig:CE_noisy_new}(b) represents an optical fiber connection or near-field free-space link, where $N_B\sim 10^{-6}$~\cite{shapiro2005ultimate}.
+In these plots, the upper bounds are plotted with solid lines, while lower bounds with dashed line of the same color.
+The colored region indicates where the true capacity lies in.
+In the noisy case, we don't know the exact classical capacity of $\Phi_{m,\kappa,N_B}$, so we take the ratio of the information rate over $C(\mathcal{L}_{\kappa,N_B})\ge C(\Phi_{m,\kappa,N_B})/m$ in Fig.~\ref{fig:CE_noisy_new}(a).
+Similar to the noiseless case, the lower bound converges to the upper bound $C_{\rm EA}(\calL_{\kappa,N_B})$ quickly and revives the huge advantage over the HSW classical capacity when noise $N_B$ is large~\cite{bennett2002entanglement,shi2020practical}.
+The number of modes for saturation $m\sim 10^5$ in the microwave region, which corresponds to less than a \QZ{millisecond} for a \QZ{gigahertz} bandwidth microwave source.
+While for the optical case of Fig.~\ref{fig:CE_noisy_new}(b), the saturation is even faster, and we see advantages both in classical communication (red vs. gray) and quantum communication (orange vs. blue) at very small $m$. }